thedaviddias/bfdes.in/posts/create-a-class.md

    * its slot `i` is vacant
    * its price `P[i][j]` is positive

 The runtime of this algorithm is dominated by the sorting, which can be done in linearithmic time.
-The memory usage is linear in the number of available modifications.
+Memory usage is linear in the number of available modifications.
 The following Python code implements this algorithm, and incorporates a couple of practical improvements:

 ```python
 class Attachment: